rocicorp/rails/src/zql/ast-to-ivm/README.md

 Would create 1k pipelines since we don't collapse over slots in stage 2.

+Slots represent binding positions.
+E.g., the `?` from a SQL statement: `SELECT * FROM foo WHERE x = ?` is a bind slot.

 ## Stage 3: Pipeline per Unique Unbound ZQL Query